Last date modified: 2026-May-01

 • Lack of standard punctuation or casing

 aiR for Data Breach Response’s PI detectors only support single language text.
 If a document includes multiple languages, the output may not be accurate.
-For documents that do not have English as the primary language, run structured analytics language identification against your document set. aiR for Data Breach Response will use the primary language identified when running the Data Analysis
+For documents that do not have English as the primary language, run structured analytics language identification against your document set. aiR for Data Breach Response will use the primary language identified when running Data Analysis.

 Frequently asked questions